MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Enter a unique name for the workflow.
 We recommend that the name include your company name and the type of document the workflow is for.
-For example, if you’re configuring a workflow for purchase orders created in the Fabrikam sample company, you may want to name the workflow “Fabrikam Purchase Orders.”
+For example, if you're configuring a workflow for purchase orders created in the Fabrikam sample company, you may want to name the workflow "Fabrikam Purchase Orders."

-You also can enter a description of the workflow, such “Multiple approval steps for purchase orders.”
+You also can enter a description of the workflow, such "Multiple approval steps for purchase orders."

 *You can choose the Copy button to copy an existing workflow from one company to another company.
 For more information, see Copying a workflow .*

 1. Indicate whether notifications should be sent for completed actions.

-You can send notifications messages to users when the documents they’ve submitted have completed actions in the workflow approval process.
+You can send notifications messages to users when the documents they've submitted have completed actions in the workflow approval process.

 Mark the Send notifications for completed actions option and choose the